Seagate/cortx/doc/integrations/pytroch-integration.md

 Step 7: Experiment!!!:
- -Integrate different PyTorch models to Cortx and see how they perform.
+ - Integrate different PyTorch models to Cortx and see how they perform.

 #### Contributors: